 - Talk with a counselor who is trained to deal with rape victims.
 Here on campus you can contact CAPS.
 You can also find a counselor by contacting a local rape crisis center, a hotline, a counseling service, or RAINN, a national victim assistance organization at 1-800-656-HOPE.

-- Call Equal Opportunity Services at the University of Houston at (713) 743-8835 if you need special arrangements to be made for housing or for class.
+- Contact Equal Opportunity Services at the University of Houston at (713) 743-8835 to make a report and if you need special arrangements to be made for housing or for class.
+Reports should be made to the Title IX Coordinator, Dr. Rich Baker (Assistant Vice Chancellor/Vice President) 713-743-8835 email@example.com

 - Do not blame yourself.
 The rape was not your fault.
 You behavior did not cause it—the rapist did.
 Alcohol did not cause it—the rapist did.